 The rebate is not payable for empty properties and second homes.

-If you don’t pay your Council Tax by Direct Debit, we will send you a voucher for £150 that you can cash at any Post Office.
-We will send the voucher to you before September so you do not need to do anything else.
+If you don’t pay your Council Tax by Direct Debit, you should have received a voucher for £150 that you can cash at any Post Office.
+Please make sure to cash your voucher as soon as it's possible.

-Residents will receive the vouchers based on their check digit (your check digit is the last digit on your account number).
-Check digits range from 0-9 and some have an X, the vouchers will be issued in numerical order.
+Residents received the vouchers based on their check digit (your check digit is the last digit on your account number).
+Check digits range from 0-9 and some have an X, the vouchers were issued in numerical order.

-The vouchers will be posted out between May and September, in the following order:
+All vouchers have now been posted in the following order: